Alonso-del-Arte/chess/doc/Variants.md

-Or we could make a special chess set in which the queens have detachable crowns, the bishops have detachable miters, the knights have detachable manes and the rooks have detachable parapetti.
+Or we could make a special chess set in which the queens have detachable crowns, the bishops have detachable miters, the knights have detachable manes and the rooks have detachable parapets.

-Upon capturing an opponent's officer piece using a player's officer piece, the capturing player would remove the captured piece's crown, miter, mane or parapetto, and place it on the capturing piece.
+Upon capturing an opponent's officer piece using a player's officer piece, the capturing player would remove the captured piece's crown, miter, mane or parapet, and place it on the capturing piece.

 However, we would ask that players exercise judiciousness in taking such trophies.
-For example, if a queen captures an opponent's bishop or rook, there's no need to take the captured piece's miter or parapetto, since the queen already has the ability to move as a bishop and as a rook.
+For example, if a queen captures an opponent's bishop or rook, there's no need to take the captured piece's miter or parapet, since the queen already
+has the ability to move as a bishop and as a rook.

 ## Atomic